Skip to main content

 • Timestamp and amount

 This creates an automatic expense report — no manual receipt collection, no missing context, no "I don't remember why I bought this."
+This is also the audit-trail layer that maps directly to the consent and authorization framework codified in PSD3/PSR (provisional political agreement November 27, 2025; application expected around Q1 2028).

-For German companies specifically, Ovra provides:
+For EU operators specifically, Ovra provides:

 Getting started

 Define your spending policies before your agents start transacting.
 Ovra's policy engine is configured through the API or dashboard, and applies immediately to all new transactions.
+The standard policy is workspace-level by default, with per-agent overrides for specialized workflows.